Smsteves/FotoPin-Studio/README.md

 No frameworks.
 No backend.
 No analytics.
 No trackers.

 ---

-_If FotoPin Studio is useful to you, a coffee is always appreciated. ☕_
+FotoPin Studio is currently in preparation.

+The Android app will be available soon on Google Play.